 From fiscal years 1998-99 through 2016-17, district career and adult education programs had a portion of their operating funds based on the generation of performance.
-Performance funding was established by the Legislature to reward program outputs and outcomes in workforce education programs and to encourage completion of programs.
-Funds in this category did not roll over each year and were earned back year to year.
+The Legislature established performance funding to reward program outputs and outcomes in workforce education programs and to encourage program completion.
+Funds in this category are earned year to year and do not roll over each year.

-Since fiscal years 2013-14 to 2016-17, the funds were restricted to performance associated with industry certification attainment, with proviso for any unallocated funds to be distributed for adult general education performances.
-For fiscal year 2018-19, all allocations of these funds must be made based on student attainment of industry certifications from the CAPE Postsecondary Industry Certification Funding List in section 1008.44, Florida Statutes, and approved by the State Board of Education.
-If the number of eligible certifications exceeded the total fund provided, then the awards were prorated.
+Since fiscal year 2018-19, all allocations must be made based on student attainment of industry certifications from the CAPE Postsecondary Industry Certification Funding List in section 1008.44, Florida Statutes, and approved by the State Board of Education.
+If the number of eligible certifications exceeded the total funds provided, then the awards were prorated.